att-innovate/firework/README.md

 ![alt text](resources/images/arria10_soc_kit.png)

 Although it is easiest to replicate and extend Firework using the Arria 10 SoC Development Kit, the main component - [protobuf-serializer](protobuf-serializer/) (i.e., the *hardware accelerator*) - is written in <a href="https://en.wikipedia.org/wiki/Verilog">Verilog</a> (with the exception of the <a href="https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)">FIFOs</a> used in the design - I pulled them from <a href="https://www.altera.com/en_US/pdfs/literature/ug/archives/ug-fifo-14.1.pdf">Altera's IP Cores library</a>) and is compatible with other ARM-based systems.
 The <a href="https://en.wikipedia.org/wiki/Modularity">modularity</a> of the hardware accelerator stems from the fact that it's designed as an <a href="https://www.arm.com/products/system-ip/amba-specifications">ARM AMBA AXI</a> *slave peripheral* (i.e., its top-level I/O ports implement an AXI <a href="https://en.wikipedia.org/wiki/Master/slave_(technology)">slave interface</a>) and ARM CPUs serve as AXI *masters*.
-More details of the hardware accelerator design and ARM AMBA AXI bus protocol are covered in the sections [Implementing the FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)](README.md#4-implementing-the-fpga-peripheral-top-level-io-arm-amba-axi4-verilog-quartus-prime-modelsim) and [System integration (Qsys)](README.md#5-system-integration-qsys).
+More details of the hardware accelerator design and ARM AMBA AXI bus protocol are covered in the sections [Designing and Implementing the hardware accelerator (FPGA peripheral)](README.md#4-designing-and-implementing-the-hardware-accelerator-fpga-peripheral) and [System integration](README.md#5-system-integration).

 At a minimum, you'll need a board with an FPGA (i.e., programmable logic) to implement a hardware accelerator.
 Other board requirements are specific to your project and goals.
 Questions you might ask to determine these requirements include: